IBM/ibmi-oss-examples/odbc/odbc.md

 ## **Connection Strings**

 ODBC uses a connection string with keywords to create a database connection.
-Keywords are written in UPPERCASE letters, and values passed are separated from the keyword by an equals sign ("`=`") and end with a semi-colon ("`;`").
+Keywords are case insensitive, and values passed are separated from the keyword by an equals sign ("`=`") and end with a semi-colon ("`;`").
 As long as you are using an ODBC database connector, you should be able to pass an identical connection string in language or technology and be confident that it will correctly connect to Db2 on i.
 A common connection string may look something like:

 ```
 DRIVER=IBM i Access ODBC Driver;SYSTEM=my.ibmi.system;UID=foo;PWD=bar;